Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 Yes, it’s possible to be allergic to rhodium, though it’s very rare.

-Rhodium allergies are so rare that the prevalent thought in the scientific community was they don’t exist.
+Rhodium allergies are so rare that the prevalent thought in the scientific community was that they don’t exist.

-However, recent study showed that there’re rare individuals who have notable sensitivity to pure rhodium without any other metal present.
+However, recent study showed that there’re rare individuals who have notable sensitivity to pure rhodium, without any other metal present.

 Is Rhodium-Plated Jewelry Hypoallergenic?